liballeg/android/README.md

-This provides a script which will download the Linux Android SDK and builds Allegro for you.
+This provides a script which will download the Linux Android SDK and build Allegro for you.

-This is work in progress, at the very least need to support updating, right now always have to start over

 1. Create a new Android Studio NDK project